The Galois action on the lower central series of the fundamental group of the Fermat curve: Introduction

 In this paper, we describe the action of $G_K$ on each of the higher graded quotients $[\pi]_m/[\pi]_{m+1} \otimes \Z/n \Z$ in the lower central series filtration of $\pi$, with coefficients in $\Z/n \Z$; when $n$ is prime, this description determines the action uniquely.
 One motivation for this work is that it sheds light on the $2$-nilpotent quotient of the \'etale fundamental group of the Fermat curve, because of the exact sequence:

-To state the results more precisely, consider the graded Lie algebra ${\rm gr}(\pi) = \oplus_{m \geq 1} [\pi]_m/[\pi]_{m+1}$ associated with the lower central series for $\pi$, \cite{lazard, serre65}.
-Let $F$ be the free group on $2g$ generators and consider its graded Lie algebra ${\rm gr}(F)$.
-By \cite[Theorem, page 17]{labute70}, there is an element $\rho$ of weight $2$ such that
+To state the results more precisely, consider the graded Lie algebra ${\rm gr}(\pi) = \oplus_{m \geq 1} [\pi]_m/[\pi]_{m+1}$ associated with the lower central series for $\pi$, (\cite{lazard, serre65}), which is equipped with its $G_K$-action.
+The group $\mu_n \times \mu_n$ acts on $X$ by multiplying $x$ and $y$ by $n$th roots of unity, and therefore acts $G_K$-equivariantly on $\pi$.
+Let $F$ be the free profinite group on $2g$ generators, and consider its graded Lie algebra ${\rm gr}(F)= \oplus_{m \geq 1} {\rm gr}_m(F)$.
+It follows from work of Labute in \cite[Theorem, page 17]{labute70} that there is an element $\rho$ of weight $2$ such that The right hand side may be equipped with a Galois action by identifying ${\rm gr}(F)$ with the \'etale fundamental group of the open complement in $X_{\overline{K}}$ of a $K$-rational point, and the isomorphism may be chosen to be the one induced from the inclusion of the open subscheme.
+It thus respects the Galois actions on both sides.
+This Galois action is determined by the action on ${\rm gr}_1(F)\cong {\rm gr}_1(\pi)\cong \rH_1(X; \hat{\Z})$ by \cite[Section 5.7, Corollary~5.12~(v)]{Magnus-Karrass-Solitar}.